waku-org/go-waku/docs/api/filter.md

 ### Options
 One of these options must be specified when instantiating a node supporting the waku relay protocol

-- `WithWakuRelay(opts ...pubsub.Option)` - enables the waku relay protocol and receives an optional list of pubsub options to tune or configure the gossipsub parameters.
-Supported options can be seen [here](https://pkg.go.dev/github.com/libp2p/go-libp2p-pubsub#Option).
-The recommended [parameter configuration](https://rfc.vac.dev/spec/29/) is used by default.
+- `WitWakuFilter(isFullNode, opts ...pubsub.Option)` - enables the waku filter protocol and receives an optional list of options to configure the protocol
-- `WithWakuRelayAndMinPeers(minRelayPeersToPublish int, opts ...pubsub.Option)` - enables the waku relay protocol, specifying the minimum number of peers a topic should have to send a message.
-It also receives an optional list of pubsub [options](https://pkg.go.dev/github.com/libp2p/go-libp2p-pubsub#Option)

 ## Adding a peer and receiving messages
 ```go